d3rp/d3rp.github.io/content/blog/refactoring.rst

 Put in a different way, the code review comments that are easiest to make are the least likely to provide value.
 **A truly valuable review doesn't point towards the nearest local minimum, it peeks over the hill and finds a better one.**
+Keeping the checked-in code convex helps managing technical debt.

-If the checked in code is kept convex, technical debt is less likely to build.
+..
+If the checked-in code is kept convex, technical debt is less likely to build.

 .. **A truly valuable reivew requires real understanding and identifies a way out of a local minimum**.